-Following his military service, he worked as a mechanical engineer for McCormick & Co. for 27 years, and has been the Public Information Officer for the City of Gilroy, California for the past 15 years.
+Following his military service, he worked as a mechanical engineer for McCormick & Co. for 27 years, and was the Public Information Officer for the City of Gilroy, California for 18 years, retiring in January 2018.
 He has a B.S.
 Degree in Industrial Design.

 He is an Artist Member of the American Society of Aviation Artists, the Vietnam Helicopter Crew Members Association, the 101st Airborne Division Association, Heli-Vets, The Vietnam Helicopter Flight Crew Network, and is the founder of the Kingsmen Reunion Association.
 He is also an Associate member of the 57th Bomb Wing Association, and is an honorary member of the 173rd Airborne Brigade Association and the 7/17 Cavalry Association.

-He and his wife Donna have three daughters and two grandsons, and lives in Gilroy, California.
+He and his wife Donna have three daughters and three grandchildren, and live in Gilroy, California.